-- A focused STEM curriculum that will assist your child in developing essential 21st century skills.
+- A STEM curriculum that focuses on critical 21st century competencies.

-- Wrap-up exercises at the end of every class to support the concepts learned in class.
+- Sessions that end with wrap-up activities to consolidate the concepts learned in class.